UniqueNetwork/unique-chain/doc/sponsoring.md

 ## Implementation

-If you need to add sponsoring for pallet call, you should implement `SponsorshipHandler<AccountId, Call, ()>`
+If you need to add sponsoring for pallet call, you should implement `SponsorshipHandler<AccountId, Call, ()>`, see `UniqueSponsorshipHandler` for example.

-If you need to add sponsoring for EVM contract call, you should implement `SponsorshipHandler<CrossAccountId, (H160, Vec<u8>), CallContext>`
+If you need to add sponsoring for EVM contract call, you should implement `SponsorshipHandler<CrossAccountId, (H160, Vec<u8>), CallContext>`, see `UniqueEthSponsorshipHandler` for example.

-For both examples, you can take a look at `UniqueSponsorshipHandler` struct inside of common runtime

 ## EVM bridging